-As a student who is interested in becoming a Sports Therapist, you may be wondering what your educational journey ahead looks like, how to find the right school, and what it really takes to get a job.
-In order to begin your pathway in this exciting and rewarding profession, there are a few things you need to know.
+As a student who is interested in becoming a Sports Physical Therapist, you may be wondering what your educational journey ahead looks like, how to find the right sports therapist school, and what it really takes to get a job.
+In order to begin your path in this exciting and rewarding profession, there are a few things you need to know.

 The most important prerequisite to becoming a Sports Therapist is earning a license to practice Sports Therapy.
-Each state has its own specific requirements for obtaining this certification, the majority of which include:
+Each state has its own specific requirements for obtaining this certification, and you will want to know the details for the state you are pursuing.
+The majority of which include:

 - In-depth knowledge on anatomy, physiology, and exercise therapy

 - Passing at least one professional examination

 Having an in-depth knowledge on anatomy, physiology, and exercise therapy can be accomplished through years of education, taking courses that cover topics like nutritional science, physical therapy methods, pathophysiology, and musculoskeletal anatomy.
 Gaining the textbook-knowledge is great, but putting it into practice is especially vital to your success in this career.
 For this reason, you should also enroll in a residency program for Sports Therapy, where you will use applied knowledge to help actual patients and earn experience in the field.

 Taking the courses that equip you with sufficient knowledge for this career will result in your earning of a degree.
 It is recommended (and often required) that the degree is earned from a college or university that is accredited by the Commission on Accreditation in Physical Therapy Education.
 This span of eligible schools includes roughly 200 universities, all of which offer sports or physical therapy programs.
 When deciding where to earn your degree, consider institutions that have this stamp of approval and offer courses similar to those previously listed.

 Succeeding in a career in Sports Therapy requires excellent performance on one of the following exams: